 The UCSD chapter of Project Nicaragua was founded about a year after the UCLA chapter when Assistant Executive Director Stanley Park in January 2006.
 Under his direction, a team of three students traveled to Managua, Nicaragua in September 2006 to help create a relationship with La Mascota Pediatric Hospital, conduct research on spina bifida, and donate medical supplies that had been provided by our Chairman of the Board and Executive Advisor, Dr. Jorge Lazareff, to El Lenin Fonseca Hospital.
 Since its founding, the chapter has established connections with the International Neurosurgical Children’s Association and AMOS Health and Hope.
 Project Nicaragua’s connection with AMOS Health and Hope has been used to conduct research about the prevalent rate of parasites in school aged children in San Jose de Los Remates, Boaco, Nicaragua and build clinics in El Bejuco.
 In addition to receiving ten thousand dollars from the Strauss Foundation, the UCSD chapter has been the 2008-2009 recipients of the Chapin Cole and Melissa Higgins Lifelong Service Award, 2009-2010 Alumni Engagement Award, and 2011-2012 UCSD Grants for Change.

-Project Nicaragua at The Ohio State University was established in 2008 and is currently advised by Dr. Thomas Mauger, Chairman of OSU's Department of Ophthalmology, and Dr. Rebecca Kuennen of The Ohio State University Havener Eye Institute.
+Project Nicaragua at The Ohio State University was established in 2008 and is currently advised by Dr. Olorunfemi Adetona of the College of Public Health and Dr. Rebecca Kuennen of The Ohio State University Havener Eye Institute.
 Project Nicaragua at OSU is involved in the medical aspects of Nicaraguan healthcare and addresses social and economic factors that can affect health.
 They work with community partners to address root causes of health disparity in Nicaragua.
 The OSU team’s work started with the CENAO Collaboration.
 CENAO is Nicaragua’s National Eye Hospital, the only public and teaching ophthalmology hospital in the country; Project Nicaragua at OSU collected medical equipment and supplies for the hospital.
 Their main project is the Rancho Grande Initiative which includes a collaboration with Amor en Acción, a non-profit organization based in Nicaragua, to assist in development work in the mountainous municipality of Rancho Grande.
 The OSU team works on several community-based initiatives in the region to improve educational opportunities, establish means for sustainable economic empowerment, and increase access to healthcare and nutrition through research on nutrition security.
 Since its establishment, the chapter has sent a team to Nicaragua roughly once a year.
 They have also been accepted for several Clinton Global Initiative conferences, which allows them to learn more about how they can make an impact in Nicaragua.

 Direction of Public Relations